nizaevka/mlshell/docs/source/Concepts.rst

 Path
 ----

-Set string path to project directory. :func:`pycnfg.find_path` could be used.
+Set string path to project directory or :func:`pycnfg.find_path` could be used to auto-detect path.

 Section example: